lilab-bcb/cirrocumulus/docs/installation.rst

     - Set environment variables:

         - CIRRO_AUTH_CLIENT_ID: to your Okta or Google client id
-        - CIRRO_AUTH_PROVIDER: to either okta or google.
+        - CIRRO_AUTH_PROVIDER: to either okta or Google.
         - CIRRO_AUTH_ISSUER (okta only).
 The URL of the authorization server that will perform authentication.
           All Developer Accounts have a "default" authorization server.
           The issuer is a combination of your Org URL (found in the upper right of the console home page)